SheetJS/sheetjs/README.md

 ### Chartsheet Object

-Chartsheets are represented as standard worksheets.
+Chartsheets are represented as standard sheets.
 They are distinguished with the `!type` property set to `"chart"`.

 The underlying data and `!ref` refer to the cached data in the chartsheet.
+The first row of the chartsheet is the underlying header.

 ### Workbook Object